KJV: Which verses demand the Greek text to understand?

 Mystery: What is the fellowship of the mystery?

 What does the word “mystery” connote?
 The apostle Paul used it multiple times.
-The Greek word from which this comes is MUSTERION.
+The Greek word he used from which this comes is MUSTERION.
 To make matters worse, instead of providing a translation, it has been transliterated.
 Instead of giving its actual meaning, a new word was created, leaving people still in the dark as to what was being stated.
 No one would guess that this verse was talking about the secret regarding the Rapture that was held in the mind of God until it was first revealed to the apostle Paul.
 Again, for more information about that, please refer to the articles like this one on our website.

 Rapture: How is this different from the Second Coming?